bioinfoDZ/scDAPP/Documentation/Usage.md

 This is used to tell the pipeline which conditions to compare.
 It also allows multiple cross-condition comparisons to be tested.
 Each row sets up an "A vs B" comparison, with A on the left (c1 column) and B on the right (c2 column).
 In the differential expression results, genes overexpressed in the A condition will have a positive log fold change, while genes in the B direction will have a negative log fold change and are said to be "underexpressed in A" by convention.
 Additionally, in the gene set enrichment analysis results, pathways enriched in A will have a positive normalized enrichment score and vice versa.

-If comparing, for example, Disease vs Healthy, or KO vs WT, or Treated vs Untreated, it is convention to set the experiment group as A (Disease, or KO, or Treated) and the control as B (Healthy, WT, Untreated).
+If comparing, for example, Disease vs Healthy, KO vs WT, or Treated vs Untreated, it is a convention to set the experiment group as A (Disease, or KO, or Treated) and the control as B (Healthy, WT, Untreated).
 In other words, the group of interest is denoted with positive fold changes, while the control group is denoted with negative fold changes.